SzymonPucher/merge/README.md

 - can be a game about developing software
 - AI plays it by itself using genetic algorithm to solve it.
 - User can also play it, get's info of how good his move was
-- Developed for web first, using js
+- Developed for web first, using Java Script